Relative Pronouns in Spanish

 Los libros, acerca de los cuales hablábamos, habían desaparecidos.

-If a sentence has more than one possible antecedent (and they happen to be different genders), using a form of el que or el cual can also help clear up any confusion.
+Once again, using a form of el que or el cual (rather than que) following the certain prepositions helps us avoid accidentally creating conjunctions.
+Also, if a sentence has more than one possible antecedent (and they happen to be different genders), using a form of el que or el cual can help clear up any confusion.
 For example:

 La primera sección del examen, que es muy difícil, se trata de gramática.

-The first section of the test, which is very difficult, is grammar.
+The first section of the test, which is very difficult, deals with grammar.

 La primera sección del examen, la cual es muy difícil, se trata de gramática.